 Full-time environmental officers monitor compliance with environmental management programmes, authorisations and water use licences, as well as specialist recommendations.

-As is the case in all other mining industries, coal mining companies require integrated water use licences (IWUL) which regulates the use of water according to the National Water Act.
+As is the case in all other mining industries, coal mining companies require integrated water use licences (IWUL) which regulate the use of water according to the National Water Act.
 IWUL can be granted or suspended at any given time at the discretion of the regulator.
-Annual monitoring of water use licence conditions is conducted by independent specialists and submitted to the Department of Water and Sanitation.
+Independent specialists are contracted to monitor and water use licence conditions and submit findings to the Department of Water and Sanitation.

 The coal industry recognises that South Africa is a water scarce country and that water is a precious resource.
-The industry’s water management principles therefor centres around responsibly sourcing water, mitigating negative impacts on all stakeholders and meeting the socio economic needs of host communities.
-It is crucial for mining in an area not to undermine the socio economic aspirations of host communities.
+The industry’s water management principles therefore centre around responsibly sourcing water, mitigating negative impacts on all stakeholders and meeting the socio-economic needs of host communities.

-Managing a water balance is not the only environmental imperative face by companies, it is also crucial that coal mines ensure waste water is not discharged into the natural environment and that, wherever possible, water is recycled.
-Clean runoff can be discharged into surrounding water courses, while other water is treated and can be reused in processes such as dust suppression, irrigation of rehabilitated areas and in coal preparation plants.
+Managing a water balance is not the only environmental imperative faced by companies, it is also crucial that coal mines ensure waste water is not discharged into the natural environment and that, wherever possible, water is recycled.
+Clean run-off can be discharged into surrounding water courses, while other water is treated and can be re-used in processes such as dust suppression, irrigation of rehabilitated areas and in coal preparation plants.

 Mines invest in the ongoing protection and restoration of their surrounding natural habitat.

-Mines plan for habitat rehabilitation according to the agreed end land use objectives outlined in their closure plans and in accordance with their Environmental Management Plans and Rehabilitation plans whilst mines are still operational.
-Coal mines are thinking of new, creative ways to develop and restore land through using underground storage facilities during the life of mines.
+Mines plan for habitat rehabilitation according to the agreed end land-use objectives outlined in their closure plans and in accordance with their Environmental Management Plans and Rehabilitation plans whilst mines are still operational.
+New, creative ways of developing and restoring land, with the use of underground storage facilities are being explored for coal mines.

-Indigenous flora and fauna and cultural heritage sites are preserved by mines.
-Stakeholder’s ancestral heritage and ongoing traditions are believed to be sacred and are managed accordingly.
-Independent specialists assess and monitor biodiversity performance continuously and many mines have created bio-diversity and cultural heritage committees to ensure that these environmentally and culturally sensitive matters remain a priority.
+In terms of their environmental management plans, many mines put programmes in place to preserve indigenous flora and fauna, and to protect any stakeholder cultural heritage sites, traditions and sacred artefacts.
+Independent specialists are hired to assess and monitor biodiversity performance; many mines have created biodiversity and cultural heritage committees to ensure that these environmentally and culturally sensitive matters remain a priority.